Daryl Bem: "Feeling the Future" controversy

 In 2011, Bem published the article "Feeling the Future: Experimental Evidence for Anomalous Retroactive Influences on Cognition and Affect" in the Journal of Personality and Social Psychology that offered statistical evidence for psi.
 The article's findings challenged modern scientific conceptions about the unidirectional nature of time.
 Its presentation by a respected researcher, and its publication by an upper-tier journal, engendered much controversy.
 In addition to criticism of the paper itself, the paper's publication prompted a wider debate on the validity of peer review process for allowing such a paper to be published.
 Bem appeared on MSNBC and The Colbert Report to discuss the experiment.
+American author and researcher Mitch Horowitz has noted that Bem's experiments in precognition and retrocausality, which have been validated in a meta-analysis of 90 trials in 33 labs in 14 nations, comport not only with relativity but also with interpretations of quantum physics.

 Wagenmakers et al. criticized Bem's statistical methodology, saying that he incorrectly provides one-sided p-value when he should have used a two-sided p-value.
 This could account for the marginally-significant results of his experiment.
 Bem and two statisticians subsequently published a rebuttal to this critique in the Journal of Personality and Social Psychology.

 Jeffrey Rouder and Richard Morey, who applied a meta-analytical Bayes factor to Bem's data, concluded, "We remain unconvinced of the viability of ESP.
 There is no plausible mechanism for it, and it seems contradicted by well-substantiated theories in both physics and biology.
 Against this background, a change in odds of 40 is negligible.